 Online and Distance Study

-International students can enrol in online/distance study modes, when such modes are offered as part of CRICOS-registered programs.
+International students can enrol in units by online/distance study modes, when such modes are offered as part of CRICOS-registered programs.
 However, there are limitations:

-- Online and distance courses can only make up 25% of your total program; and
+- Online and distance courses can only make up one third of your total program; and

 - In each compulsory Trimester, you must be enrolled in at least one unit that is delivered face-to-face.

-In a non-compulsory Trimester (i.e. summer school), you may enrol full-time in online/distance courses.
-However, these will be counted towards your 25% limit.
+In a non-compulsory Trimester (Trimester 3), you may enrol full-time in online/distance courses.
+However, these will be counted towards your one third limit.